microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 a linux distro, then the profile will remain in your `profiles.json` file, but the profile will be hidden.

+The Windows Terminal uses the `guid` property of these dynamically-generated profiles to uniquely identify them.
+If you try to change the `guid` of a dynamically-generated profile, the Terminal will automatically recreate a new entry for that profile.

 If you'd like to disable a particular dynamic profile source, you can add that `source` to the global `"disabledProfileSources"` array.
 For example, if you'd like to hide all the WSL profiles, you could add the following setting: